rjmholt/misc/psapi/doc.md

 This is because scriptblocks created in PowerShell have runspace-affinity;
-when invoked from another thread, an engine-created scriptblock will generate an event for its execution and then wait on that event to be processed by the thread hosting the runspace.)
+when invoked from another thread, an engine-created scriptblock will generate an event for its execution and then wait on that event to be processed by the thread hosting its original runspace.)

 But these are not good ways to use `ScriptBlock`;
 scriptblocks are intended for reuse,